authelia/authelia/docs/content/en/reference/integrations/database-integrations.md

 #### InnoDB Large Prefixes

-This can be configured in the [MySQL] configuration file by setting the `innodb_large_prefix` value to on.
+This can be configured in the [MySQL] configuration file by setting the `innodb_large_prefix` option to on.
-According to the Oracle documentation this is the default behaviour in [MySQL] [5.7](https://dev.mysql.com/doc/refman/5.7/en/innodb-parameters.html#sysvar_innodb_large_prefix) and it can't be turned off in [MySQL] [8.0](https://dev.mysql.com/doc/refman/8.0/en/innodb-limits.html) or in [MariaDB] 10.3 and later.
+According to the [Oracle] documentation this is the default behaviour in [MySQL] [5.7](https://dev.mysql.com/doc/refman/5.7/en/innodb-parameters.html#sysvar_innodb_large_prefix) and it can't be turned off in [MySQL] [8.0](https://dev.mysql.com/doc/refman/8.0/en/innodb-limits.html) or in [MariaDB] 10.3 and later.